hski-github/spotfire-kanban/README.md

 The following features of a Kanban Board are currently not supported by Kanban Board Mod for TIBCO Spotfire, but might be implemented in a future release

 - Ability to define max number of cards per column as column capacity.
 In a more advanced Kanban board you could have limits for "Work in Progress", that means get a visual warning if a certain column contains more items that a defined maximum.
-- Support for swim lanes in Kanban board.
+- Support for swimlanes in Kanban board.
 An advance Kanban board could have swimlanes for different topics, teams or categories of items.
 - Support for stickers or icons on cards.
 Some Kanban Boards make use of stickers on the cards to indicate certain situations of a task or item like existing impediment, complexity or priority.